Skip to Content

 Understanding Credit Card Terms & Fees

-A lender is required to provide you with a list of terms that outlines all of the details of the card.
-Read these carefully.
-By using the credit card, you are agreeing to the terms.
+The credit card company must give you a list explaining all the details of the card.
+Read these terms carefully.
+By using the card, you are agreeing to the terms.

 Here are a few important terms to look out for:

-This is the period of time you have to make purchases.
-When the period ends, you will receive your bill for what you’ve charged.
+Billing Cycle—This is the period you have to make purchases.
+When the billing cycle ends, you will receive the bill for what you’ve charged on the card.

-Your balance is the amount you owe.
-You’ll see this listed on your credit card statement at the end of the billing cycle.
-This amount reflects what you borrowed as well as any accumulated interest.
+Balance—The balance is the amount you owe.
+You’ll see this listed on your monthly statement at the end of the billing cycle.
+This amount reflects a combination of what you borrowed as well as any accumulated interest.

-If you fail to make your minimum payment on time, most lenders tack on a late fee.
-Late fees can be expensive, and late payments may reduce your credit score.
+Late Fees—Most lenders tack on a late fee if you fail to make your minimum payment on time.
+Late fees can be expensive and late payments may reduce your credit score.

-Perhaps the most complex element of credit cards is the annual percentage rate or APR.
+APR—Perhaps the most complex element of credit cards is the annual percentage rate (APR).
 This is the amount of interest charged to you for borrowing money.
-If you pay your balance in full during your billing cycle, there is no interest applicable to you.
-This is called the grace period.
+If you pay your balance in full during your billing cycle, however, there is no interest charged to you.

 • Annual fees